 Its always necessary to come prepared before your hike.
 Whether you are a first-timer or frequent mountain climber, other than buying a good travel insurance that covers you at that altitude, there are multiple essentials to be equipped with.
 Here are some recommendations.

-For those who get the assistance of porters to carry your bag, be more considerate how you pack, but some essentials for the trip will include:
+For those who get the assistance of porters to carry your bag, be more considerate and smart in how you pack, but some essentials for the trip will include:

 - Sleeping bag